Verthon/micro-examples/Readme.md

 Why this is working if we have totally different react versions?

-1. React is singleton here host accept only ONE REACT VERSION
+1. React is singleton here host accepts only ONE REACT VERSION
-2. Remote has bigger version so WMF always take the higher one
+2. Remote has a bigger version so WMF always takes the higher one
-3. And now host not using the 17 but the 18 react version
+3. And now the host not using the 17 but the 18 react version

-At the beginning of the documentation i pasted link how it works
+At the beginning of the documentation I paste a link to how it works

 ```javascript
 /**